InternetOfHealthcare/nursing-alexa-skill-workshop/README.md

 ### Step #10: Click "Configuration" to setup the Lambda Function
 ![Nursing Icon](/images/alexa-skill/10.png "instructions")

-### Step #11: We need to provide the Lambda Function ARN in Global Fields
+### Step #11: We need to provide the Lambda Function ARN in Global Fields.
+ARN is the address of some existing Lambda function.
 ![Nursing Icon](/images/alexa-skill/11.png "instructions")

-### Step #12: Let's use our existing Lambda Function with this ARN
+### Step #12: Let's use our existing Lambda Function with this ARN.
+This ARN points to our Lambda in our account.
 ![Nursing Icon](/images/alexa-skill/12.png "instructions")

-### Step #13: Your skill configuration should be like this:
+### Step #13: Your skill configuration should be like this, click "Save" and "Next"
 ![Nursing Icon](/images/alexa-skill/13.png "instructions")

 ### Step #14: Time to test!
 Click "Go to Test Simulator"